The secret to good gumbo? Starting with the perfect roux. Try my trick for oven-toasting your flour to free up your hands, time, and sanity!

 Essentially you’re just baking some flour in a skillet, then using that flour to jump-start the toasty flavor and chocolate color of dark roux.
 Brilliant!

-If you want to include it, just thinly slice two medium okras and add them in along with the onions, bell peppers, and other veggies.
+This gumbo recipe doesn’t include okra, but if you want to include it, just thinly slice two medium okras and add them in along with the onions, bell peppers, and other veggies.

 This recipe is not nearly as complicated as it looks!
 When your whole house smells cozy and you take that first taste of velvety sauce, you’ll understand why gumbo is revered as a true comfort food.